StarGW-net/karma-firewall/README.md

 Please do not send any requests for customisation that would require Karma Firewall to inspect a users traffic.
 We leave that to all the other Android Firewalls.

-After a number of years I have stopped releasing Karma Firewall on Google Play and have now moved Karma Firewall to F-Droid.
+After a number of years I have stopped releasing Karma Firewall on Google Play and have now moved Karma Firewall to F-Droid and GitHub.

 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png"
      alt="Get it on F-Droid"